RedisLabs/redislabs-docs/content/rs/security/ldap/migrate-to-role-based-ldap.md

 aliases:
 ---

-As of v6.0.20, Redis Enterprise Software supports two LDAP authentication mechanisms: the [cluster-based mechanism]({{< relref "/rs/security/ldap/cluster-based-ldap-authentication.md" >}}) supported in earlier versions and a [role-based mechanism]({{< relref "/rs/security/ldap/" >}}).
+Redis Enterprise Software supports LDAP through a [role-based mechanism]({{< relref "/rs/security/ldap/" >}}), first introduced [in v6.0.20]({{< relref "rs/release-notes/rs-6-0-20-april-2021" >}}).

-If you currently rely on the cluster-based mechanism, you can continue to do so in the short term.
-However:

-- You can only use one LDAP authorization mechanism at a time.

-- Support for the cluster-based mechanism is consider deprecated; it will be removed in a future version.

-At some point, you’ll want to migrate to role-based LDAP.
+(Support for a earlier, [cluster-based mechanism]({{< relref "/rs/security/ldap/cluster-based-ldap-authentication.md" >}}) was removed in v6.2.12.)

+If you're using the cluster-based mechanism to enable LDAP authentication, you need to migrate to the role-based mechanism before upgrading to Redis Enterprise Software v6.2.12 or later.

 ## Migration checklist

-This checklist covers the basic process:
+Here's the basic process:

 1. Identify accounts per app (on the customer end).